Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

    * `updateResults()` should be called on the main UI thread, so you call it with the context of `Dispatchers.Main`.
    * `withContext()` calls the given code with the specified coroutine context, suspends until it completes, and returns the result.
+An alternative but a more verbose way to express this would be to start a new coroutine and explicitly wait (by suspending) until it completes: `launch(context) { ... }.join()`.

 3. Run the code and ensure that the coroutines are executed on the threads from the thread pool.

-> An alternative but a more verbose way to express this would be to start a new coroutine and explicitly wait (by
-> suspending) until it completes: `launch(context) { ... }.join()`.
->
-{type="tip"}

 ## Structured concurrency

 * _Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
-Coroutine builders, like `launch` and `async`, need to be started in some scope.
+New coroutines usually need to be started inside a scope.
 * _Coroutine context_ stores additional technical information used to run a given coroutine, like the coroutine custom name, or the dispatcher specifying the threads the coroutine should be scheduled on.